Desktop Screens

 The Desktop screen plays an important role in Overwolf apps.
 It provides:

-- A central hub where users first land, making it the best place to introduce key features, recent activity, and important updates.
+- A central hub where users first land, thus making it the best place to introduce key features, recent activity, and important updates.

 - App settings and customization.